cristianfcastro13/BeHatsu/README.md

 Also, it will be easier because the pictures taken by the user will be stored loally instead of on cloud.

 ## DevLog
 For those interested, I keep a devlog that I update as I develop the app.
-It can be found in the same directory as this _'README.md'_ file
+It can be found [here](https://github.com/cristianfcastro13/BeHatsuApp/blob/main/Devlog.md) (in the same directory as this _'README.md'_ file).